omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 **Burn/burning** - an event of eliminating existing tokens out of circulation on the Ethereum or OMG Network.
 This event implies that the tokens are sent to the non-recoverable address.

-**Fee Relay** - a method to allow for a third party wallet application to absorb transaction fee for an end-user.
+**Fee Relay** - a method to allow for a third party wallet application to absorb the transaction fee for an end-user.

-**TCO** - total cost of ownership
+**TCO** - a total cost of ownership.

 ### 1.3 Product Requirements